 be stolen); disable the wireless network of this computer.

-can fully encrypt your computer; ask someone to help you set it
+storage memory; ask someone to help you set it up.

 Always cover your web cameras.
 It's best to tape over the

 ones from laptops, TVs and game consoles, and use an external,